dmacaski/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data
-used for the Data Science Coursera course
+-->used for the Data Science Coursera course

 The 'run_analysis.R' script imports data collected from the accelerometers of a Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: